 – It is a giving on behalf of the Company, not the employees personally, and made openly.

-– It fits the situation, for example, giving a minimal gift during important festivals which is considered a tradition.
+– It fits the situation, for example, giving minimal gifts during important festivals (for example, New Year, Chinese New Year, Songkran), which is considered a tradition.
 In addition, the gift should not be cash and its value must not exceed 3,000 Baht.

 – Type and value of the gift is reasonable and timely, for example, promotional products with the logo of the Company (such as pens, caps, and T-shirts) or general souvenirs (for giving to employees or customers of business partners).